LailaiGroup/FreeFEM-solvers-for-creeping-Oldroyd-B-cross-slot-flow/README.md

 > flow: Global linear stability and structural sensitivity analyses*,
 > arXiv:2606.21554. <https://arxiv.org/abs/2606.21554>

-If you use it, please cite:
+If you find our script useful for your research, please acknowledge our work by citing it!

 ```bibtex
 @article{zhang2026crossslot,